kvaintr/lw-villains/README.md

 I'd say there is close to 0 possibility that 2 players among 700 would be following this strange pattern of withdrawing from swap and cdp at almost the same time without doing anything specific, but these strange transactions

-What makes me believe they are all interconnected is this pattern of 0 sense transactions which look more like creating some activity.
+What makes me believe they are all interconnected is this pattern of 0 sense transactions which look more like simulating some activity.
 While I understand that akt\atom might be used for IBC transactions, there's no logic to withdraw 5 hard or playing with small amounts.
 It's better to compare the logs 1-to-1 to get this sense that something is wrong about these accounts
 ```
 height: 174716 - time: 2021-12-26T02:59:09Z - swap-withdraw - kava1dl6pgkgp0849863zu86jldhm3fe37ut299k4ga - what: 1.95734swp 3.855099usdx
 height: 174723 - time: 2021-12-26T02:59:45Z - cdp-withdraw - kava1dl6pgkgp0849863zu86jldhm3fe37ut299k4ga - what: 1.0hard